collectivecardgame/library/docs/realms-3.md

 - Official Icon

-  - All cards from your Realm get a watermark behind the body text.

   - When you finish Age III, an emote based on your watermark will be added to the game.

     - All **Realm Members** will get a special golden version of this icon.